msadoghi/SpotLess/README.md

 * BATCH_SIZE                    Number of transactions in a batch (at least 5)
 * TXN_PER_CHKPT                 Frequency at which garbage collection is done.
 * MESSAGE_PER_BUFFER            The number of messages that a replica sends at one time
-* Multi_INSTANCES								The number of concurrent instances
+* MULTI_INSTANCES		The number of concurrent instances
 * ...
 </pre>